Income protection insurance frequently asked questions

 To decide how long this deferred period should be, consider how long your employer would pay you if you’re off sick or how long you could manage if you need to rely on other ways to pay the bills, such as your savings.

-The longer the deferred period you choose, the cheaper your monthly premium is likely to be.
+Generally, the longer the deferred period you choose, the cheaper your monthly premium is likely to be.

 How do I decide when I want my policy to end?

-Living Costs Protection is designed to cover you while you’re working.
+Income protection is designed to cover you while you’re working.
 So, you may wish to take the cover until your planned retirement date.

 If you’ve taken out cover to make sure you can always pay a long-term financial commitment, like your mortgage, you may want the cover to end when this financial commitment ends.
 For example, the end date of your mortgage.